 This is an open source community hosted service, so there is no support from Microsoft for this service or for the contents of samples, templates, and solutions.

 Support and SLA

-PnP Provisioning Service is under the same support and SLA process as all open-source solutions and services provided by SharePoint engineering:
+The PnP Provisioning Service is covered by the same support and SLA process as all open-source solutions and services provided by SharePoint engineering:

-- PnP guidance and samples are created by Microsoft & by the Community
+- PnP guidance and samples are created by Microsoft & the community

-- PnP guidance and samples are maintained by Microsoft & community
+- PnP guidance and samples are maintained by Microsoft & the community

 - PnP uses supported and recommended techniques